TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-ios.md

 ## Set User ID

-* User ID can be set for ToastSDK.
+* User ID can be set for NHN Cloud SDK.
-* The configured User ID is commonly used in each module of TOAST SDK.
+* The configured User ID is commonly used in each module of NHN Cloud SDK.
-* Whenever Log Sending API of Toast Logger is called, the configured User ID is sent to a server along with logs.
+* Whenever Log Sending API of NHN Cloud Logger is called, the configured User ID is sent to a server along with logs.

 ### Specification for User ID Setting API